kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Grant Access

-1. A `BucketClass` is defined specifically referencing an object store bucket (cluster scope) and a Secret (in the driver's namespace).
+1. A `BucketClass` is defined specifically naming an object store bucket.
+1. This `BucketClass` also names a Secret and its namespace.
-1. A user creates a `Bucket` in the app namespace, specifying the BucketClass.
+1. A user creates a `Bucket` in the app namespace, specifying the `BucketClass`.
-1. The COSI controller detects the `Bucket` and Secret in the `BucketClass` and creates a `BucketContent`.
+1. The COSI controller detects the `Bucket`, sees the `BucketClass`'s secret, and creates a `BucketContent`.
-1. The COSI controller copies the sidecar's secret to the `Bucket`'s namespace.
+1. The COSI controller copies the secret referenced in the `BucketClass` to the `Bucket`'s namespace.
+1. The COSI controller adds a finalizer to the `BucketContent`, `Bucket`, and app secret.
+1. The COSI controller sets owner references on the `Bucket` and secret.
+Note: the `BucketContent` being cluster-scoped does not have an owner reference.
 1. The workflow ingests the Secret to begin operation.

 #### Revoke Access

 1. The user deletes the `Bucket`, which blocks until revoke operations complete.
-1. The COSI controller deletes the `Bucket`'s bound `BucketContent` object.
+1. The COSI controller deletes the associated `BucketContent` and app secret.
-1. The COSI controller removes the finalizer from the `Bucket`, allowing it and the app Secret to be garbage collected.
+1. The COSI controller removes the `Bucket` and app secret finalizers so they are garbage collected.

 ##  Custom Resource Definitions